ericbiewener/vscode-vandelay-js/README.md

 ## Configuration (vandelay-js.js)
 You must create a file named `vandelay-js.js` at the root of your project.
-If using a multi-root workspace, set the `vandelay.configLocation` workspace setting to the absolute path to the `vandelay-js.js` file.
+If using a multi-root workspace, set the `vandelay.configLocation` workspace setting to the **directory** containing the `vandelay-js.js` file.

-#### Any time you make changes to this file, you must reload the window.
+#### *Any time you make changes to this file, you must reload the window.*

 Along with providing configuration options, the presence of this file tells the plugin that it should track your project's JavaScript imports.
 The lack of a `vandelay-js.js` file in a given project will simply cause the plugin not to run.

-The configuration file should be written in JavaScript and export an object (`module.exports = { ...
+The configuration file must be written in JavaScript and export an object (`module.exports = { ...
 }` syntax) containing the desired configuration options.
 See [this example configuration file](#example configuration file).